LeighCurran/AuroraPlusHA/README.md

       hours: 2
     rounding: 1
 ```
-Note: Name and scan_interval are optional.
+Note: Name, scan_interval and rounding are optional.
 If scan_interval is not set a default value of 1 hours will be used.
+If rounding is not set a default value of 2 will be used.
 Most Aurora+ data is updated daily.